guynir/fennec/sample.md

 The body itself contains a simple template in a syntax supported by [Mustache](http://mustache.github.io/) and [Handlebars](http://handlebarsjs.com/).

-The idea is simple: Every time we call `applyNewName()` with a new string representing a name, the body is rendered and new values are applied.
+The idea is simple: Every time we call `applyNewName()` function with a new string (representing a person's name), the body is rendered, new values are applied and a new content is placed in the `body` element.
 You can download the code from [this example](https://github.com/guynir/fennec/blob/master/examples/sample.html) at GitHub.

 # Why do I need _Fennec_ ?

-The big question.

-Very simple: _Fennec_ provides two core elements:
+_Fennec_ is here to serve 2 core reasons:

-Firstly, the .js file itself with some boilerplate code you'll probably need in your own web application to tie between a template and a target DOM.
+Firstly, the .js file itself has a boilerplate code you'll probably need in your own web application to tie between a template and a target DOM.

-Every template you'll generate is intended to be placed inside a DOM element (e.g.: `body` or `div`).
+Almost every template you'll generate is likely to end up in a DOM element (e.g.: `body`, `div`).
 Since most template libraries does not provide such a functionality, you will need either to write it yourself or alternatively, import it from outside - hence the _Fennec_ library.

 Secondly, _Fennec_ library comes with a lot of knowledge embedded inside it.
 It introduces new ways to work with templates and make their usage much more simpler and intuitive.